cosmos/sdk-tutorials/tutorials/understanding-gov/index.md

 <HighlightBox type="note">

-We went ahead and pinned this file on IPFS.
+In fact this file is already pinned on IPFS.
 Its CID is `QmbmhY1eNXdmcVV8QPqV5enwLZm1mjH7iv8aYTQ4RJCH49`.
 You can verify its content on <https://w3s.link/ipfs/QmbmhY1eNXdmcVV8QPqV5enwLZm1mjH7iv8aYTQ4RJCH49>.

 </HighlightBox>